 To create an invoice from a sales order:

-- Go to the Sales Orders module in the left sidebar.
+Go to the Sales Orders module under Sales from the left sidebar.

 Click the Create drop-down and select the Invoice option.
 Or click the Convert to Invoice button.

 A New Invoice page opens up with most of the fields pre-filled from the sales order.
 You can edit them, if required.

 Note: The Customer Name field cannot be edited as the name on the invoice and sales order must be the same.

 Enter the Terms & Conditions, charges and configure the payment method.